cloudb0x/NRules.Integration.AspNetCore/README.md

                 // The default HSTS value is 30 days.
 You may want to change this for production scenarios, see https://aka.ms/aspnetcore-hsts. app.UseHsts();
             }
-            app.UseNRule(); //Add the configured DI Container as the dependency resolver for Nrules app.UseHttpsRedirection();
+            app.UseNRules(); //Add the configured DI Container as the dependency resolver for Nrules app.UseHttpsRedirection();
             app.UseMvc();
         }